bloominstituteoftechnology/build-sprint-african-marketplace-reusable-BE/README.md

 Restricted endpoint.
 Token required.
 <br>
 <br>
-When successful will return status code of 200 (OK) and a single user object with an array of the items they've posted as well their list of favorite items.
+When successful will return status code of 200 (OK) and a single user object with an array of the items they've posted as well as their list of favorite items.
 Here is an example:

 ```
 {